bilgoun/tiny-shakespeare-llama3-version/README.md

 HENRY BOLINGBROKE:
 My gracious uncle--to save my life,
 My lord, I know your virtue.

+# generative.py result:

+Original context from validation set:

+KATHARINA:
+Call you me daughter? now, I promise you
+You have show'd a tender fatherly regard,
+To wish me wed to one half lunatic;
+A mad-cup ruffian and a swearing Jack,
+That thinks with oaths to face the matter out.

+PETRUCHIO:
+Father, 'tis thus: yourself and all the world,
+That talk'd of her, have talk'd amiss of her

+Generated continuation:
+ eye
+As Paris hath in Sicilia.

+LUCIO:
+Hark, cast you up.
+I'll so you have:
+And so am I, surely, for't not seen.
+Wherein you have mista traitors?

+Shepherd:
+Prithee, son, do; for we must be gentle tied unto need we on.

+Shepherd:
+How
+FLORIZEL:
+Your brother is so resolved you straight

 DUKE OF YORK:
 What is't, Margaret?